spryker/spryker-docs/docs/pbc/all/search/202212.0/tutorials-and-howtos/tutorial-integrate-any-search-engine-into-a-project.md

 Every search engine comes along with its own functionalities and search approaches.
 However, in most search platforms, the integration of search and search suggestions is similar.

-This tutorial shows how to integrate the FACT-Finder (PHP) search platform.
-A system integrator development team can use this guide to integrate other platforms, taking into account the differences between the target search platform.
+This tutorial shows how to integrate the FACT-Finder (PHP) search platform as an example.
+A system integrator development team can use this guide to integrate other platforms, taking into account the differences between the target search platform and the one used here.

 The integration is following the concept described in [Search Migration Concept](/docs/pbc/all/search/{{site.version}}/install-and-upgrade/search-migration-concept.html).